Cyb3rTr0n1c/Google-Cybersecurity-Certificate/Analyze network layer communication/README.md

-# 🧸🔍 Internal Audit for Botium Toys

-## 🎯 Objective
-The aim of this project is to conduct an internal security audit for Botium Toys, a small U.S. business specializing in toy development and sales.
-The audit will help ensure that security measures are in place to monitor for threats, risks, or vulnerabilities that can impact the company's business continuity and critical assets.

-## 📖 Scenario
-Botium Toys, a growing business with both a physical location and an expanding online presence, faces increasing demands on its IT infrastructure.
-The IT manager has initiated an internal audit to secure the company's systems and ensure compliance with regulations, particularly those related to online payments and operations in the E.U.
-The audit aims to provide an overview of the company's current security posture and identify potential risks, threats, and vulnerabilities.

-Your task is to review the IT manager’s scope, goals, and risk assessment report, and then perform an internal audit using the provided checklist.

-### 📚 Skills Learned
-- 🛡️ Comprehensive understanding of cybersecurity frameworks and audit procedures.
-- 📜 Ability to ensure compliance with relevant regulations and standards.
-- 🧠 Development of critical thinking and problem-solving skills in a cybersecurity context.

-### 🛠️ Tools Used
-- 📐 Cybersecurity frameworks (e.g., NIST CSF) for establishing audit scope and goals.
-- ⚖️ Risk assessment tools to identify and evaluate potential risks and vulnerabilities.
-- 🗂️ Compliance checklists to ensure adherence to regulatory requirements and best practices.

-## 📝 Steps
-Steps followed to conduct the security audit:

-1. **🔍 Review Supporting Materials**
-   - Access and review the following documents:
-     - Botium Toys: Scope, goals, and risk assessment report
-     - Control categories
-     - Controls and compliance checklist

-2. **🛠️ Conduct the Audit**
-   - Evaluate the assets currently managed by the IT department.
-   - Focus on the bullet points under “Additional comments” in the Risk assessment section.
-   - Use the Control categories document to guide your review.

-3. **📋 Complete the Controls and Compliance Checklist**
-   - Open the Controls and compliance checklist template.
-   - Answer "yes" or "no" to each question in the checklist based on your review.
-   - Optional: Provide recommendations for improvement in the relevant sections.

-4. **📸 Document Findings**
-   - Regular audit report with compliance checklist
+🕵️‍♂️🔍 Network Traffic Analysis for YummyRecipesForMe 🎯 Objective
+The goal of this project is to analyze DNS and ICMP traffic in transit to identify which network protocol was impacted during a cybersecurity incident affecting the website www.yummyrecipesforme.com.
+The analysis will help determine the cause of the issue and provide insights into potential network vulnerabilities.

+📖 Scenario
+You are a cybersecurity analyst working for an IT services company.
+Several customers have reported that they are unable to access the client company website www.yummyrecipesforme.com, receiving the error “destination port unreachable.”
+Your task is to investigate the issue using a network protocol analyzer tool (tcpdump), identify the affected network protocol, and determine the root cause of the problem.

+Your analysis will involve reviewing tcpdump logs to trace the flow of network traffic, identify any errors, and understand the implications of these errors on the network’s security.

+📚 Skills Learned
+🛡️ Identification and analysis of network protocols and traffic.
+🧠 Critical thinking and problem-solving in cybersecurity contexts.
+📋 Documentation and reporting of network security incidents.
+🛠️ Tools Used
+🖥️ Network protocol analyzer (e.g., tcpdump) for capturing and analyzing network traffic.
+🌐 Understanding of TCP/IP model layers and network protocols (e.g., DNS, ICMP).
+📝 Steps
+Steps followed to conduct the network traffic analysis:

+🔍 Review Supporting Materials

+Access and review the following documents: tcpdump log of the incident
+TCP/IP model layers
+Network protocol descriptions
+📊 Analyze the Traffic

+Load the tcpdump log and examine the timestamps, source and destination IP addresses, and protocol details.
+Identify the sequence of network events leading up to the “destination port unreachable” error.
+📝 Document Findings

+Record the details of the DNS request and the ICMP error message.
+Determine the cause of the error and which network protocol was affected.
+📋 Report the Incident

+Prepare a follow-up report detailing your analysis, findings, and recommendations for addressing the issue.
+🔍 Step-By-Step Instructions
+🔍 Review Supporting Materials

+Open the tcpdump log file to analyze the captured network traffic data.
+📊 Analyze the Traffic

+The first two lines of the log show the initial outgoing DNS request from your computer (192.51.100.15) to the DNS server (203.0.113.2.domain).
+The third and fourth lines show the ICMP error message indicating that the UDP packet was undeliverable to port 53 of the DNS server.
+📝 Document Findings

+The DNS request was sent in a UDP packet to the DNS server to retrieve the IP address for the domain www.yummyrecipesforme.com.
+The ICMP error message “udp port 53 unreachable” indicates that the DNS server was not available to process the request, leading to the failure to resolve the domain name.
+📋 Report the Incident

+The network protocol impacted during this incident was DNS, as the UDP packets sent to port 53 of the DNS server were not successfully delivered.
+The ICMP protocol provided the error message indicating the issue.